jocowhite/watch-price-prediction/README.md

 This project also shows that there is no direct obvious aspect that determines the price of a watch.
 This means, for example, how gold-plated the watch is, among other things.
 Rather, it is certain models and brands that account for a certain price.
 For society, the project does not bring much added value.
 For watch lovers, however, it can be interesting and perhaps artificial intelligence can help jewellers determine the price of a watch in the future.
+This project started with the idea of detecting counterfeits, an ability that could actually protect jewellers from high financial losses.
+The problem that existed for this project, however, is the lack of a basis of watch pictures of fakes, as even fake watch online shops usually use the original pictures of the watches.

 # Data
 To solve the problem, three data sets were compiled and downloaded.